 WHAT I LOVE ABOUT THIS FILM

-When television broadcasts changed from analog to digital, and I purchased my first HDTV, one of my strongest recollections is of how dazzlingly crisp and clear it was, and simultaneously how clinically unforgiving it was to human beings.
+When television broadcasts changed from analog to digital, and I purchased my first HDTV, one of my strongest recollections is of how dazzlingly crisp and clear it the images were.
+Simultaneously, how clinically unforgiving it was to human beings.

-TV shows I had grown up watching in their natural fuzzy state were so clear!
-Images were so sharp I could make out the weave knit twill fibers in Fred Mertz’s jacket.
+Television programs I had grown used to watching in their natural, fuzzy state were suddenly all so clear!
+The images so sharp I could make out the weave knit twill fibers in Fred Mertz's jacket.